Learning When Not to Learn: Risk-Sensitive Abstention in Bandits with Unbounded Rewards: RELATED WORK

 \subsection{Sequential decision-making when all errors are recoverable}

 The literature on sequential decision-making is vast, spanning bandit problems, reinforcement learning, and online learning.
 See \citet{slivkins2019introduction}, \citet{sutton1998reinforcement}, and \citet{cesa2006prediction} for introductions to these (somewhat overlapping) topics, respectively.
 However, nearly all of this work assumes explicitly or implicitly that any error can be recovered from.
 This assumption enables the agent to ignore risk and simply try all possible behaviors, since no matter how badly it performs in the short term, it can always eventually make up for it.
-Indeed, most sequential decision-making algorithms with formal regret bounds have this general structure. \looseness=-1
+Indeed, most sequential decision-making algorithms with formal regret bounds have this general structure. \looseness-1

 This assumption can manifest in different ways.
 In bandit settings, it suffices to assume that rewards are bounded (or at least have bounded expectation).
 This assumption implies that the expected regret from any action on any time step is always bounded, which is sufficient for the risk-agnostic exploration mentioned above.
 In contrast, we allow unbounded negative rewards so that actions can be arbitrarily costly.
-Indeed, our first negative result (\Cref{thm:neg-incautious}) relies on the expected regret for a single action potentially being infinite in our model. \looseness=-1
+Indeed, our first negative result (\Cref{thm:neg-incautious}) relies on the expected regret for a single action potentially being infinite in our model.

-In Markov Decision Processes (MDPs), the agent's actions determine the next state via a transition function, so in addition to bounded rewards, one typically assumes that either the environment is reset at the start of each ``episode'' (e.g., \citealp{azar_minimax_2017}) or that any state is reachable from any other (e.g., \citealp{jaksch_near-optimal_2010}).
-The dependence of standard MDP algorithms on these assumptions was observed by \citet{moldovan_safe_2012, cohen_curiosity_2021}, among others. \looseness=-1
+In Markov Decision Processes (MDPs), the agent's actions determine the next state via a transition function, so in addition to bounded rewards, one typically assumes that either the environment is reset at each of each ``episode'' (e.g., \citealp{azar_minimax_2017}) or that any state is reachable from any other (e.g., \citealp{jaksch_near-optimal_2010}).
+The reliance of standard MDP algorithms on these assumptions was observed by \citet{moldovan_safe_2012, cohen_curiosity_2021}, among others.

-Regardless of the specific form of this assumption, it clearly does not hold in safety-critical contexts where a single action can be catastrophic. \looseness=-1
+Regardless of the specific form of this assumption, it clearly does not hold in safety-critical contexts where a single action can be catastrophic.